 This way, you can help both yourself and your friend or sibling by stepping away from your irrational emotions.

-Have a positive influence on the state of mind of people around you
+4. Have a positive influence on the state of mind of people around you

 Being fully self-aware allows us to actively change the mindset of the people around us.
 You see, humans tend to move in groups.
 We tend to copy the behavior of others, and as some of you might know: emotions can be contagious!

 If your partner or close friend is sad or angry then there is a possibility that you will feel that emotion as well.
 The same works for happiness.

 Your happiness can actually radiate to other people.
 Your smile has the power to bring a smile to someone else’s face!